Moving from Reception to Year 1: how it affects your child

 ‘In Reception, children get used to a play-based, free-flowing experience,’ explains Caroline.
 ‘They might be guided by the staff, but a lot of the time, they get to choose what they play with, when and with whom.
 They gravitate towards the things they enjoy doing, and how they spend their time is largely in their own hands.’

 In contrast, the Year 1 learning experience tends to be more formal.
-The national curriculum sets out clear learning goals across every subject, and there are targets including knowing certain times tables and being able to spell a list of words accurately.
+The national curriculum sets out clear learning goals across every subject, and there are targets including beginning to learn certain times tables (by counting in 2s and 10s) and being able to spell a list of words accurately.
 Children are beginning to prepare for Key Stage 1 SATs, taken in Year 2, and are also expected to take a phonics screening check towards the end of Year 1.

 ‘The teaching is subject-based and adult-led, and children have less choice about what they do,’ Caroline explains.
 ‘There’s a lot more furniture and fewer toys, as children spend more time sitting at tables with a greater focus on pencil and paper tasks.’